Madagascar country profile

 1883 - French invasion.

-1946 - Becomes French overseas territory.
+1946 - Madagascar becomes French overseas territory.

 1947 - The French crush an armed rebellion.

-1960 - Wins independence, Philibert Tsiranana installed as president.
+1960 - Madagascar wins independence with Philibert Tsiranana as president.

-1975 - Coup: Didier Ratsiraka appointed president, rules for most part of 30 years.
+1975 - Didier Ratsiraka seizes power in coup and rules for the most part of 30 years.

-2001 - Disputed presidential election - Didier Ratsiraka flees to France.
+2001 - After aisputed presidential election Didier Ratsiraka flees to France.

 2009 - Bloodless coup results in economic sanctions.

-2013 - Democratic elections fail to bring political stability with executive pitted against legislature.
+2013 - Democratic elections fail to bring political stability, with executive pitted against legislature.

+2018 - Former leaders Marc Ravalomanana and Andry Rajoelina stand against President Hery Rajaonarimampianina in November elections.